stefs92/AlphaGomoku/Initial.md

 Note that while no player has managed to connect 5 tokens yet, the white has already won by constructing two unrestricteed sequences of 3 tokens.

+Next, we turned this game string into a sequence of 28 images representing the states of the board at different times during the game.
+Those would correspond to inputs to our neural network.
+The output was a single

-In order to get this data into a form amenable to applications of machine learning, the game string shown above had to be turned into a sequence of
+In order to get this data into a form amenable to applications of machine learning, the game string shown above had to be turned into a sequence of 28 board states.

 Training the network on expert games (around 10000) to recognize the next move and reward function.
 Some snapshots of our dataset ...